nschenone/igz-cicd-flow/README.md

 ![](docs/slack_1.png)

-The containerized deployment pipeline itself runs in the Iguaizo cluster:
+The containerized deployment pipeline itself runs in the Iguaizo cluster - the code for which is in [deploy_workflow.py](src/workflows/deploy_workflow.py):

 ![](docs/deploy_pipeline.png)